Geeksltd/MSharp.Docs/how-to/types/inheritance.md

 ## Remarks

 - Use inheritance with care, deep levels of inheritance can make programs hard to understand and databases hard to maintain.
 Try to keep it below 5-7 levels best is below 3
-- transient entities can be inherited as well but no database table is created for them
+- Transient entities can be inherited as well but no database table is created for them
 - Transient entities can derive from none-transient ones but not vice versa